vishal767/exposure-ble/README.md

 }
 ```

-Use a similar design when implementing a server.
-Because the server provides the evaluation criteria, the criteria can be updated on the server as the health organization refines how best to calculate exposure risk.
-The client app incorporates the changes the next time it runs the background task.

-- Important: In the next beta revision, the framework will automatically post notifications to the user when it finds interactions that match the provided criteria.
-Use the exposure configuration to define all of the criteria for a match.
-Don't perform any additional filtering on the results, because that might filter out results for which the user already received a notification.
+- Important: Use the exposure configuration to define all the criteria for a match.
+Don’t perform any additional filtering on the results the framework sends you.

 After retrieving the `ENExposureConfiguration` object from the server, the app configures the session object and then activates it.
 If no errors occurred, the app calls its own `checkExposure` method to begin matching keys to interactions.